 SKIMFLOW® HPI is a engineered cement self-leveling underlayment for use over interior surfaces.
 SKIMFLOW® HPI can be pumped or poured and delivers high strength, good water resistance and outstanding adhesion.

 Applications from as thin as 1/8” and as thick as 3” depth can be achieved in a single pour.
-SKIMFLOW® HPI remains flowable for nearly half an hour, yet will withstand foot traffic at any depth in about two hours.
+SKIMFLOW® HPI remains flowable for 20 minutes, yet will withstand foot traffic at any depth in two hours.
 This product offers high density, yet less finished weight and more flexibility than Portland cement self-levelers.

 Features and Benefits

 - Outstanding flexural strength

 - Great for use over lightweight and gypsum subfloors

 - Non-alkaline – adhesive friendly

 - Can pour up to 3” in a single pour

 - As little as 1/8” coverage over other surfaces (example: radiant heat tubing)